 What is termination pay?

-Termination pay is money awarded to an employee by their employer for loss of employment.
+Termination pay in Ontario is money awarded to an employee by their employer for loss of employment.
 The amount of termination pay awarded is the amount of income which the employee would have earned from his employer during the period of required “reasonable notice”.
+The amount owed as termination pay is based on the “common law” not statutory minimums.

 What is reasonable notice?